Drawing is a lot of fun. It can be relaxing, and it’s pretty amazing to get to see the results of your efforts when you’re done.

 A much better way to learn to draw, instead of striving for perfection, is to draw a lot.
 If you create several drawings instead of just one, you'll learn much more and get better faster.

 You can even draw several drawings on the same topic, which is guaranteed to help you a lot.
-See this page for different cat drawing ideas, this for flower drawing ideas, and this page for dragon drawing ideas.

 Do It for Yourself